underpig1/Compiler/README.md

 ![Compiler Logo](images/compiler.png)
 ## Compiler
 Create a custom language with specialized syntax and with custom libraries in minutes.
+Automatically creates an editor with code-running abilities, compiling with Python.
 ### Installation
 Download the latest version of the Compiler.app.zip file in the app folder of this repository.
 Unzip the application, and open it.
 ###### OR